cojaq/hugo_teste/content/home/demo.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Machine learning and image" subtitle = "Research for image understanding and more"
+title = "About"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.